johannesstroebele91/React-Library/2_components-props-useState-lists-conditions/state_and_hooks/useState-hook/useState-basics.md

 So useState monitors a variable for change

-- by creating a new state (NOT UPDATE A STATE)
+- by creating a new state (NOT UPDATING THE STATE)

 The function useState returns an array with exactly two elements